Kei18/tiny-tiny-diffusion/README.md

 ## notes

+- Please remember that I am NOT an ML person.
+  Maybe I made some mistakes.
+  I am still learning!
 - The shape data in `assets/shape` was retrieved from [Data Morph](https://github.com/stefmolin/data-morph/).
 - Setup auto formatting when committing with [pre-commit](https://pre-commit.com/):